Pete Sampras: Early life

-Pete Sampras was born on August 12, 1971, in Washington, D.C.
+Petros "Pete" Sampras was born on August 12, 1971, in Washington, D.C.
 He is the third child of Soterios "Sammy" and Georgia (née Vroustouris) Sampras.
-His father was born in the United States to a Greek father, Costas "Gus" Sampras, and a Polish-Jewish mother, Sarah Steinberg.
-His mother is also Greek; when she was 19, she immigrated to the United States from the village of Sellasia in Sparta.
+His father was born in the United States to a Greek father, Costas "Gus" Sampras, and a Polish-Jewish mother, Sarah Steinberg who, when she was 19, immigrated to the United States from the village of Sellasia in Sparta.
 Sampras attended regular services of the Greek Orthodox Church on Sundays.
 At the age of 3, he discovered a tennis racket in the basement of his home and spent hours hitting balls against the wall.

 In 1978, the Sampras family moved to Palos Verdes, California, and the warmer climate there allowed the seven year-old Sampras to play tennis for most of the year.
 From early on, his great idol was Rod Laver, and at the age of 11, Sampras met and played tennis with the legend.
 The Sampras family joined the Jack Kramer Club, and it was here that Sampras's talent became apparent.
 As a teenager, Sampras trained with tennis coach Robert Lansdorp.
 The forehand he learned from Lansdorp was the same forehand he used throughout his career.
 The key was an emphasis on driving through the ball and not hitting extreme topspin.
 He was spotted by Dr. Peter Fischer, a pediatrician and tennis enthusiast, who coached Sampras until 1989.
 Fischer was responsible for converting Sampras's double-handed backhand to single-hand with the goal of being better prepared to win Wimbledon.